sundowndev/meganz-webclient-docker/README.md

 # MEGA Web Client Docker Image

 This repository builds an unofficial Docker image for the [mega.nz web client](https://github.com/meganz/webclient).
-This image can be pulled from Docker hub as `sundowndev/meganz-webclient`.
+This image can be pulled from the GitHub Container Registry.

-Image is built nightly and pushed to the following channels:
+Image is built from source every 2 days and then pushed to the following channels:

 | Description | Tags | Platforms |
 |-------------|-------|-----------|